 What It DoesThis bill would prohibit private incarceration (with some exceptions) in Washington state, including the Northwest Detention Center.

-Bill StatusPassed the House on February 23, passed the Senate on March 30, and signed into law by the governor on April 14.
+Bill StatusPassed the House on February 23, passed the Senate on March 30!
+The governor signed this bill into law on April 14.
 The contract for the Northwest Detention Center expires in 2025 and cannot be renewed under this law.

 Unemployment Benefits for Immigrants – SB 5438